Zack-D-44/simpleTextEditor/README.md

 # simpleTextEditor
 A simple text editor that has features such as file saving, file opening, copy, paste, cut and more.

+The text editor was written in Python using the Tkinter library.

 List of all features:
 -Text editing
 -File saving